NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Frightful Aura.md

 **Prerequisites** Lich Dedication; master in Intimidation
 * * *
 You're surrounded by a palpable sense of menace and power that's terrifying to behold.
-The aura is a @Template\[emanation|distance:15\].
+The aura is a 15-foot emanation.
 An enemy that enters or ends its turn in the aura must attempt a Will check save against the higher of your spell DC or class DC.

 **Success** The creature is unaffected and temporarily immune to your Frightful Aura for 1 minute.